gauravsoti1/gauravsoti1/README.md

 ## I'm a Developer, and Teacher!!

-- 🌱 I’m currently trying to master frontend development especially React
+- 🌱 I’m currently trying to master frontend development
 - 🤝 I’m looking to collaborate with other developers
-- 🥅 2021 Goals: Build a better online presence, so that my work speaks for myself.
-Deep dive into frontend architecture: RxJS for state management, javascript design patterns, microservices architecture.
+- 🥅 2022 Goals: Mentor junior devs
 - 📔 My interests: Sketching; Psychology; Playing sports like Football, Cricket, Table Tennis

 ### Connect with me: